 1. INTRODUCTION TO PRACTICAL WORK.
 INTRODUCTION TO BIOCHEMISTRY.
-THE STRUCTURE OF AMINO ACIDS AND PEPTIDES.
+THE STRUCTURE OF PEPTIDES.
 DETERMINATION OF THE PROTEIN CONTENT IN BIOLOGICAL FLUIDS

 Objective.
-To study the structure, physical and chemical properties of amino acids as structural elements of proteins and peptides and to learn general principles of evaluating the content of protein in biological fluids.
+To consolidate knowledge about amino acids as structural units of proteins and peptides; study the properties of the peptide bond, the rules for writing peptides, determining their charge and to learn general principles of evaluating the content of protein in biological fluids.

 - 1. The subject, objectives and tasks of Biochemistry. - 2.
-Amino acids, their classification.
-General properties.
-Formulas for proteinogenic amino acids, terminology. - 3.
 Peptides, their structure.
-Classification and biological role of peptides. - 4.
+Classification and biological role of peptides.
+Be able to write formulas of peptides, determine their charge. - 3.
 Proteins as a class of organic substances, their biological functions.
-Classification of proteins. - 5.
+Classification of proteins. - 4.
 Determination of total protein by a biuret method.